casper-network/docs/source/docs/casper/developers/dapps/monitor-and-consume-events.md

 }
 ```

-* [era_id](../../concepts/serialization-standard.md#eraid) - The period of time is used to specify when specific events in a blockchain network will occur.
+* [era_id](../../concepts/serialization-standard.md#eraid) - A period of time during which the validator set does not change.
 * [execution_effect](../../concepts/serialization-standard.md#executioneffect) - The journal of execution transforms from a single Deploy.
-* [operations](../../concepts/serialization-standard.md#operation) - Operations performed while executing a deploy.
+* [operations](../../concepts/serialization-standard.md#operation) - Operations performed while executing a Deploy.
-* [transform](../../concepts/serialization-standard.md#transform) - The actual transformation performed while executing a deploy.
+* [transform](../../concepts/serialization-standard.md#transform) - The actual transformation performed while executing a Deploy.

 </details>